osqp/osqp/docs/interfaces/python.rst

    results = m.solve()

-The :code:`results` object contains the primal solution :code:`x`, the dual solution :code:`y` and the :code:`info` object containing the solver statistics defined in the following table
+The :code:`results` object contains the primal solution :code:`x`, the dual solution :code:`y`, certificate of primal infeasibility :code:`prim_inf_cert`, certificate of dual infeasibility :code:`dual_inf_cert` and the :code:`info` object containing the solver statistics defined in the following table

 +-----------------------+-------------------------------------------------+